Home Blog Composers Musicians Black History Audio About Us Links

 Composers:

-Adams, H. Leslie Akpabot, Samuel Ekpe Alberga, Eleanor Bonds, Margaret Allison Brouwer, Leo Burleigh, Henry Thacker Coleridge-Taylor, Samuel Cunningham, Arthur Dawson, William Levi Dede, Edmond Dett, R. Nathaniel Elie, Justin Ellington, Edward K. "Duke" Euba, Akin Garcia, José Mauricio Nunes Hailstork, Adolphus C. Holland, Justin Jeanty, Occide Johnson, James Price Joplin, Scott Kay, Ulysses Simpson Khumalo, Mzilikazi Lambert, Charles Lucien, Sr. Lambert, Lucien-Leon G., Jr. Lamothe, Ludovic Leon, Tania Moerane, Michael Mosoeu Morel Campos, Juan Perkinson, Coleridge-Taylor Pradel, Alain Pierre Price, Florence Beatrice Smith Roldan, Amadeo Saint-Georges, Le Chevalier de Sancho, Ignatius Smith, Hale Sowande, Fela Still, William Grant Verret, Solon Walker, George Theophilus White, José Silvestre Williams.
+Adams, H. Leslie Akpabot, Samuel Ekpe Alberga, Eleanor Bonds, Margaret Allison Brouwer, Leo Burleigh, Henry Thacker Coleridge-Taylor, Samuel Cunningham, Arthur Dawson, William Levi Dede, Edmund Dett, R. Nathaniel Elie, Justin Ellington, Edward K. "Duke" Euba, Akin Garcia, José Mauricio Nunes Hailstork, Adolphus C. Holland, Justin Jeanty, Occide Johnson, James Price Joplin, Scott Kay, Ulysses Simpson Khumalo, Mzilikazi Lambert, Charles Lucien, Sr. Lambert, Lucien-Leon G., Jr. Lamothe, Ludovic Leon, Tania Moerane, Michael Mosoeu Perkinson, Coleridge-Taylor Pradel, Alain Pierre Price, Florence Beatrice Smith Racine, Julio Roldan, Amadeo Saint-Georges, Le Chevalier de Sancho, Ignatius Smith, Hale Smith, Irene Britton Sowande, Fela Still, William Grant Walker, George Theophilus White, José Silvestre Williams.
 Julius Penson

 Guest Book